 - Itching or redness at the application site

-A fentanyl overdose can be a life-threatening emergency.
-If you think someone has overdosed on fentanyl, it’s essential to act quickly and call for medical help right away.
+A fentanyl overdose can be a life-threatening emergency — with or without alcohol.
+If you think someone has overdosed on fentanyl, acting quickly and calling for medical help immediately is essential.
 An overdose occurs when a drug produces serious adverse effects and potentially fatal symptoms.

 When people overdose on fentanyl, their breathing can slow or stop.
 This can cause hypoxia when the amount of oxygen that reaches the brain is decreased.
 Hypoxia can lead to loss of consciousness, coma, permanent brain damage, and even death.

-Naloxone is a medicine that can treat a fentanyl overdose when given right away.
+Naloxone is a medicine that can treat a fentanyl overdose immediately.
 If you think someone has overdosed on fentanyl, don’t wait.
 Contact medical professionals immediately.

-At Zinnia Healing, we specialize in helping individuals struggling with substance use disorder find sobriety.
+At Zinnia Health, we specialize in helping individuals struggling with substance use disorder find sobriety.
 Depending on each individual’s needs, we offer detox services and inpatient and outpatient treatment programs.

-Our goal is always to provide comprehensive care that addresses not just the addiction but also any underlying mental health issues, such as anxiety, depression, or trauma.
+Our goal is always to provide comprehensive care that addresses the addiction and any underlying mental health issues, such as anxiety, depression, or trauma.
 With our help, it is possible to achieve long-lasting sobriety.
-Contact us today to learn more about how we can help.
+Contact us today or call (855) 430-9439 to learn more about how we can help.